-Getting a cutting from the mail
+Getting a cutting in the mail

 Otherwise, treat and quarantine the cuttings for about 1 week.
 You can refer to our Pest Guide if you’re unsure what some common plant pests may look like and how to treat them.

-Rooted vs Unrooted
+Rooted vs unrooted

 If your cutting was rooted in soil then upon arrival it’ll be best to plant the cutting into a small planter with any standard indoor potting mix.
-Water the cutting, and provide good light.
+Water the cutting, and provide ample light.

-If your cutting was rooted in water then upon arrival you can place it back into a clear glass vessel with water to continue rooting.
+If your cutting was rooted in water then upon arrival you can place it back into a clear glass vessel with fresh water to continue rooting.
 Usually, once the roots get about 2-3 inches long it’ll be safe to transfer them into soil.
 Or, you can go ahead and plant directly into soil if the roots are long enough upon arrival.

 Keep in mind that if your cutting arrived without roots then you’ll want to try a propagation method that is successful for the species you have.
 Some plants will root faster in water (most aroids or vining plants), while others root faster in soil.
-Use the method that is best for you and your plant!
+Use the method that is best for you and your plant.
 Localizing humidity to be higher around the cuttings, especially those being rooted in soil, will help to increase the chance of rooting.
 Lastly, rooting hormone can be used when propagating unrooted cuttings into soil.
 However, it’s not necessary as most houseplants root easily.

 How to root a cutting

 The most common propagation methods are either by stem or leaf cuttings.
 To get your cutting to root, the easiest way is to place the cutting in a glass vessel filled with water.
 When doing so, you’ll want the stems and exposed nodes submerged in water while the foliage remains dry at the top.
 Alternatively, you can also place the cutting in a small pot filled with potting mix, and water until evenly moist.
 Make sure the node (growth point) is below the soil.
-Localizing humidity around the cutting can also help to boost root production!
+Localizing humidity around the cutting can also help to boost root production.